 The $30 million renovation is nearing completion, Dixie’s general manager, Jim Birch, told the City Council’s Economic Development Committee on Tuesday.

+Dixie began production in their new complex in late November.
 Councilmembers said they hope the new brewery will revive an area of the city that needs an economic boost.

 A boom for the East?